 Meet the members of the Rancho Mission Viejo Executive Leadership Team:

-Anthony R. Moiso is Chairman & Chief Executive Officer of Rancho Mission Viejo.
-He is responsible for the ranching, farming, planning, development, and financial management of Rancho Mission Viejo.
-Rancho Mission Viejo manages all activities and operations of the various Rancho Mission Viejo business enterprises.
+Anthony R. Moiso is Chairman and Chief Executive Officer of Rancho Mission Viejo.
+He is responsible for the ranching, farming, planning, development, and financial management of all Rancho Mission Viejo business entities.

-A member of the California Building Industry Hall of Fame, Mr. Moiso is a graduate of Stanford University.
-He and his wife, Melinda, live in Laguna Beach.
+An Army veteran, Mr. Moiso is a graduate of Stanford University.
+He and his wife, Melinda, live in Newport Beach.
 The Moisos have four married daughters and thirteen grandchildren.

 Donald L. Vodra is the President and Chief Operating Officer of Rancho Mission Viejo, LLC, a fully integrated real estate development and management operation where he is responsible for managing all financial, operational, development, and strategic planning requirements for Rancho Mission Viejo, LLC and its affiliates.